 Since working as a creative researcher at a computer lab I’ve been interested in humanity’s relationship to technology.
 Specifically, its psychological impact, the internet, empathy and robots.
 Recently, I’ve begun exploring theater’s interplay with virtual reality.

-Associated critical areas of study include: cinema, comics, affect, embodiment, consciousness, the phenomenology of time, touch, reality, and pretend.
+Associated critical areas of study include: cinema, comics, psychology of art, affect, embodiment, consciousness, the phenomenology of time, touch, reality, and pretend.

 PUBLICATIONS